 The most common form of hypothyroidism is caused by an autoimmune disorder called Hashimoto’s, where the body’s own immune system attacks the thyroid, believing it is a foreign substance.
 In this hyperthyroid condition, both the thyroid and the immune system are dysfunctional.

-In fact, many hypothyroid symptoms are relatively silent.
+Many hypothyroid symptoms are relatively silent.
 Many individuals have few symptoms that usually never warrant a doctor’s visit, meaning they live with symptoms of fatigue, weight gain, impaired memory, and depression – among other symptoms – thinking it is just how they’re built and learning to live with the health card they’ve been dealt.

 Most health conditions are simply the result of multiple imbalances in the body that may stem from a completely different cause than their expression.
-If there is pain in one area of the body, it doesn’t necessarily mean that organs associated with it are the culprits.
+If there is a pain in one area of the body, it doesn’t necessarily mean that the organs associated with it are the culprits.

 The pain may actually point to another reason that is more holistic and not really related to the generalized location of the symptoms.
-There may not be anything wrong with your skin, per se, but rather your nervous system and lymphatic system could be weaker or stagnant – which is expressed through problem skin such as eczema, acne, and rashes.
+There may not be anything wrong with your skin, per se, but rather your nervous system and the lymphatic system could be weaker or stagnant – which is expressed through problem skin such as eczema, acne, and rashes.

 What Are Causes of Hypothyroidism?

-The most common causes of hypothyroidism have a genetic basis that are exasperated by diet and lifestyle, which includes certain habits, medication use, exposure to chemicals, and consumption of processed foods (including the SAD diet – the standard American diet).
+The most common causes of hypothyroidism have a genetic basis that is exasperated by diet and lifestyle, which includes certain habits, medication use, exposure to chemicals, and consumption of processed foods (including the SAD diet – the standard American diet).

 If you are predisposed to glandular weakness, due to modern stressors and lifestyle, it is more likely that you would develop thyroid problems.
 Any weak tissue or organ becomes even weaker with time – being weakened by general metabolic processes as well as acids that are the byproduct of elimination, heavy exercise, and toxicity.